Blood Red Rivers: Plot summary

 On the way to her house, they narrowly avoid being run off the road by the Dean's son as they piece together the story: Due to the poor bloodlines and genetic mutations in the faculty's inbred offspring, the doctors at the hospital had been swapping healthy village children with the university children and Callois arranged the matches between both types of children in the college's breeding-program.
 Sertys, they deduce, must have swapped Fanny for one of the dead faculty babies while leaving her identical twin, Judith, with her birth family as a control subject.
 When Judith was brought to the hospital because of a broken wrist, her mother saw pictures of Fanny and realized that she was her stolen daughter.
 The family fled the hospital and were pursued by members of the faculty who caused the accident that killed the husband.
 The mother hid Judith and faked her death.
 As the mother slowly descended into madness and took refuge as a nun, Judith sought Fanny, who continued hiding her.

 Once at Fanny's house they find the missing hands and eyes of the victims in her basement.
 Niemans gives the order to evacuate the university while he and Kerkerian travel up the mountain to find Fanny.
 The duo confront Fanny only to be set upon by Judith.
 She tells Fanny to kill Niemans and the ensuing gunfight triggers an avalanche.
 Judith is killed and the rest are buried in the snow until a rescue team arrives.

+Reception

+The release of this book was a strong success in France with about 500,000 copies sold.
+This was the author's second book and made him famous In 2000 the movie adaptation became the number1 movie in France, which generated a new bump in the book's sales.

 Adaptations

 In 2000, Blood Red Rivers was adapted into film as The Crimson Rivers, starring Jean Reno and Vincent Cassel.
-The Crimson Rivers, a tv series following the novel and its adaption first aired in 2018, starring Olivier Marchal and Erika Sainte.
+There was a cinema only sequel to this movie in 2004, "The Crimson Rivers II:Angels of the Apocalypse".
+The Crimson Rivers, a tv series following the novel and its adaptation first aired in 2018, starring Olivier Marchal and Erika Sainte.